devrafaeltr/unity-save-manager/README.md

   //Somewhere trying to load data:
   Manager_Save.LoadData<SomeClass>(saveInfo, playerDataVariabel)
   ```

+You need to create a `public static (string name, string format) variableName` in the `Manager_Save` for **EACH** different save file.
+For example, if you want to save PlayerData and GameConfigs separately.
 ___
 ## Know limitations
 Since Manager_Save uses JsonUtility it does not work for primitive type, yet.
 See more [here](https://docs.unity3d.com/ScriptReference/JsonUtility.ToJson.html).